 A total of three School Resource Officers work in collaboration with North Thurston Public Schools to make our community's schools safer.
 Duties include responding to calls for service, participation at school events, student instruction, and assisting with student and teacher safety.
 Training Unit

-The Records Unit is comprised of five police assistants and one customer service supervisor.
+The Records Unit is comprised of four police assistants and one customer service supervisor.
 They are the first point of contact for the public visiting or calling the Lacey Police Department.
 Responsibilities include records maintenance, data entry, processing warrants and court orders, fingerprint and notary services, public disclosure, and phone customer services.
 Evidence Unit

 The evidence unit is comprised of one full-time Evidence Technician assisted by a police assistant.
 The Evidence Technician is trained in crime scene processing and evidence collection techniques and is responsible for the documentation, preservation, and proper disposition of all items submitted to evidence.Accreditation